guyf/insuranceinabox-deploy/README.md

 Credentials
 ===========

-This project requires a /credentials folder that contains secrets not checked into github.
+This project requires secrets that are not checked into github.

 * `.chef/` contains opscode server credentials.
 * `../credentials/aws/` contains AWS credentials.